Deploying a create-3dverse-app to GitHub Pages

 Deploy

-Now, every time you push to the main branch, GitHub Actions will automatically:
+Now, every time you push to the deploying branch, GitHub Actions will automatically:

 - Install dependencies